rmarable/Ec2InstanceMaker/EXAMPLE_USE_CASES.md

-# EC2InstanceMaker - Use Case Test Summaruy
+# EC2InstanceMaker - Example Use Cases

-This document summarizes the use cases that this Open Source software project was tested against.
-These command line invocations can be applied in any AWS environment by pasting the command line into a shell and substituting your username, email address, and instance name as needed.
+This document summarizes some use cases that this Open Source software project was tested against.
+These command line invocations can be applied in any AWS environment by pasting the appropriate command line into a shell and substituting your username, email address, instance name, and other required parameters as needed.

 Notes: